vimal-11/vimal-11/README.md

-## Hi there 👋
+## Hi, I'm Vimal! 👋

-I'm Vimal, a Computer Science Sophomore @ Puducherry Technological University(PTU).
+I'm a Computer Science Sophomore @ Puducherry Technological University(PTU).
-I'm a self-motivated undergrad interested in exploring new things and having new experiences.
+A self-motivated undergrad interested in exploring new things and having new experiences.
 Always ready to upskill myself 🐱‍🏍

 <!--
 **vimal-11/vimal-11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.